Skip to content

 KWOK (Kubernetes WithOut Kubelet) is a toolkit that enables simulating thousands of Kubernetes nodes and pods without running actual containers.
 KSail uses kwokctl’s Docker runtime to run etcd, kube-apiserver, and the kwok-controller as Docker containers.
 Nodes and pods are simulated at the API level — they appear Ready and Running but consume no compute resources.

-Consider other distributions for workloads that need real containers (Vanilla, K3s), production-grade immutable infrastructure (Talos), or isolated virtual clusters (VCluster).
+Consider other distributions when you need real containers (Vanilla, K3s), production-grade immutable infrastructure (Talos), or isolated virtual clusters (VCluster).

 Create a new KWOK configuration: